 Choose the option to keep your documents when resetting the PC.

-A complete wipe of the hard drive and re-install of the operating system will in most cases, restore your system to normal speed.
+A complete wipe of the hard drive and re-install of the OS will, in most cases, restore normal system speeds.
 Drivers, Windows/iOS updates, software, files and configurations will be required to bring familiarity back to your system.

 Some upgrades can be simple 5-minute installations, whilst others are more complex and labour intensive.
-I recommend DIY as much as possible so long as you are confident and know what you are doing as this could develop into major and costly problems.
+I recommend DIY as much as possible so long as you are confident and know what you are doing.
+Taking chances could develop into major and costly problems.

-An upgrade of a mechanical hard drive to Solid State Drive will massively improve performance and prices start from as little as £20.
+Upgrading the hard drive to solid-state drive will massively improve performance with prices starting from £20.
 These will provide faster boot times, fast file and software access, and overall system responsiveness.
-See this blogfor more details.
+See this blog for more details.

 An upgrade of RAM memory will improve overall use and prices vary considerably depending on type.
 Crucial offer an online memory scanner to provide compatible and memory capacity of your device.

-Other upgrades include graphics cards, processor, motherboard, power supply, mouse, keyboard or monitor and can all bring improvements to the systems you use.
+Other upgrades include graphics cards, processor, motherboard, power supply, or monitor and can all bring improvements to systems.
 Upgrades of graphics, RAM, processor and newer Solid-State Drives will require a little research to ensure compatibility with your system.
-Once you are thinking of upgrading the motherboard, it normally follows that processor, memory would also need updating which starts to tread in the territory of new replacement.
+Upgrading the motherboard normally requires processor and memory changing which starts to tread in the territory of new replacement.

-If after looking into the previous options, replacement could be the only option left to choose as some older models will not accept new technology.
-You’re spoilt for choice with plenty of replacement options such as refurbished, build your own specification online or ready built packages from manufacturers or the High Street.
-Of course, if you are struggling with your ZX81, Spectrum, Commodore 64 or Amiga, I think it’s time to replace that much-loved PC of yours.
+Replacement could be the only option left to choose as some older models will not accept new technology.
+Wide ranging replacement options are available with refurbished, build online or ready built packages from manufacturers or the High Street.
+If you’re struggling with that ZX81, Commodore 64 or Amiga, it’s time to replace that much-loved PC of yours.

-By following the maintenance/upgrade/replace route in that order you will earn yourself some tech savvy points, a sack full of pound coins, and an invisible barrier of invincibility.
-OK, maybe not the last one, but you’ll get a feeling of awesomeness from saving money and this land we are filling by the mega tonne load.
+Following the maintenance/upgrade/replace route you’ll earn yourself a sack full of pound coins, and an invisible barrier of invincibility.
+OK, maybe not invincibility, but guaranteed positive vibes from saving lots of money and the planet.